bend-n/godot-actions/README.md

       godot-version: 3.5 # the godot version
       image: ghcr.io/bend-n/godot-2d:3.5 # the container to use
       platforms: "windows linux web android mac" # space seperated list of platforms to build
+      project-root-path: "." # the directory that project.godot is in
     secrets: # secrets
       android-keystore-base64: ${{ secrets.ANDROID_KEYSTORE_BASE64 }} # not required
       android-keystore-password: ${{ secrets.ANDROID_KEYSTORE_PASSWORD }} # not required